NEW AI Baking Expert — your perfect recipe, guided by AI

 oats-bowl-and-raw

 When I was first diagnosed with celiac disease in the 1990s, oats were firmly planted on the “Do Not Eat” list.
-Since then, scientists have learned that the reason oats had historically tested positive for gluten was because they were contaminated with gluten-containing grains during the growing, harvesting, milling and packing stages.
+Since then, scientists have figured out that the reason oats historically tested positive for gluten was not the oats themselves.
+They were being contaminated with gluten-containing grains during growing, harvesting, milling and packing.

-You see, oat groats are similar in size and shape to other grains like wheat, so the same machines have long been used for both.
-Luckily, in many countries there are now dedicated fields and machines to produce and pack oats, which are then tested by independent agencies to ensure that they contain less than 10ppm gluten (less even, than the proposed FDA standard of <20ppm gluten).
-These are known as “purity protocol oats” or “pure oats” and if independently certified, they are also “certified gluten free.”
+Oat groats are similar in size and shape to grains like wheat, so the same machines have long been used for both.
+Fortunately, many countries now have dedicated fields and machines for producing and packing oats, which are then tested by independent agencies to confirm they contain less than 10 ppm gluten, well under the FDA standard of 20 ppm.
+These are known as purity protocol oats, and when independently certified, they are also certified gluten-free.

 oats-4-breakfast1

-Adding a healthy bowl of gluten-free oatmeal to your breakfast options, oatmeal crisp and oatmeal cookies to your dessert choices, and oat flour to your scones and breads can dramatically increase not only the nutrition in your diet, but also your happiness while sticking to it.
+Adding a bowl of gluten-free oatmeal to your breakfast rotation, oatmeal crisps and cookies to your dessert options, and oat flour to your scones and breads can meaningfully increase the nutrition in your diet, and your happiness while following it.

 Purity Protocol Gluten Free Oats Infographic | gfJules

-✱P.S.
-If you’re wondering where to find Certified Gluten-Free Oats, one easy place to look is on my website.
-I offer Purity Protocol Certified Gluten Free Oats in my shop since they are great for cookie recipes or for a morning bowl of oatmeal, and are perfect for travel!
+If you are wondering where to actually buy them, one easy place to look is my own shop.
+I carry Purity Protocol Certified Gluten Free Oats because they are excellent for cookie recipes, perfect for a morning bowl of oatmeal, and handy for travel.
+They are Certified Kosher, Non-GMO, and glyphosate-free.

 Gluten Free Little Debbie Oatmeal Cream Pies stacked gfJules